-Blast phase of CML may be discovered incidentally on full blood count or when assessing patients with symptoms and signs such as fever, fatigue, malaise, weight loss, anaemia, thrombocytopenia, or splenomegaly.
+Blast crisis may be discovered incidentally on full blood count or when assessing patients with symptoms and signs such as fever, fatigue, malaise, weight loss, anaemia, thrombocytopenia, or splenomegaly.

-Diagnosis of the blast phase of CML is usually confirmed by the percentage of blast cells (e.g., ≥20% [World Health Organization criteria] or ≥30% [MD Anderson Cancer Center and the International Bone Marrow Transplant Registry criteria]) in the peripheral blood or bone marrow.
+Diagnosis is usually confirmed by the percentage of blast cells (e.g., ≥20% [World Health Organization criteria] or ≥30% [MD Anderson Cancer Center and the International Bone Marrow Transplant Registry criteria]) in the peripheral blood or bone marrow.
 Diagnosis of CML requires the presence of the Philadelphia chromosome (a genetic mutation that results in the oncogenic BCR-ABL fusion gene).

 Tyrosine kinase inhibitors are paramount in treatment.
 Allogeneic stem cell transplant must follow due to rapid relapse.